4d/docs/website/translated_docs/pt/API/DataclassClass.md

 #### Description

-The attributes of dataclasses are <!-- REF DataClassClass.attributeName.Summary -->objects that are available directly as properties<!-- END REF --> of these classes.
+Os atributos das classes de dados são<!-- REF ClaseDeDatos.attributeName.Summary -->objetos que estão disponíveis diretamente como propriedades<!-- END REF --> destas classes.

 The returned objects are of the [`DataClassAttribute`](DataClassAttributeClass.md) class.
 These objects have properties that you can read to get information about your dataclass attributes.
 > Dataclass attribute objects can be modified, but the underlying database structure will not be altered.